The Evolution Of Indoor Clothes Airers

-My granny in Scotland was a fabulous lady.
-I remember her using a wooden clotheshorse to dry the clothes on wet windy days in Fife.
+My granny was a fabulous lady.
+I remember her using a wooden clotheshorse to dry the clothes on wet windy days.

 Today’s modern indoor clothes airers do exactly the same job.
 In my granny’s day, homes came with clothes poles to install the washing line.
 Today, every home should have a natural drying system ready installed.

 2. They allow your clothes to dry naturally.

 3. They do not remove the body (fluff).

 4. They reduce your carbon footprint.